AvishaiEfrat/Ethereum-Payment-Splitter/README.md

 # Ethereum-Payment-Splitter

 An Ether Payment Splitter for musical royalties.
-It's a web based DApp test project using Solidity & JS Web3 library.
+It's a web based DApp test project using Solidity & Javascript (including the Web3 library).

 ![](/AppSteinScreenShot.png)